gx-andrew/gx-andrew/README.md

 * Andriod Studio
 * npm
 * yarn
+* *Learning* Wordpress ATM
-> <sub> There are more tools i use such as penpot or figma but i wont list them all, here are the main components i can use and deploy confidently.  </sub>
+> <sub> There are more tools but i wont list them all, here are the main components i can use and deploy confidently.  </sub>
 ---